Mt. Zion Memorial Fund

 It was an amazing event that almost never happened due to weather, but we made the right decision and stuck to the original plan, which proved a fitting end to a project that stands as an example of how the goals of community engagement, cemetery restoration, and the memorialization of musicians buried in unmarked graves are achievable with some patience, trust, serious research, and a little faith that the sun will coming shining through in the end.

-Arlo Leach led a group of musicians in the performance of “Stealin’ Stealin'”
+Arlo Leach leading the performance of “Stealin’ Stealin'”

 53825981_271665277081575_6123796144804855808_n